mircealungu/mircea/essays/mapping-the-information-economy.md

 ### Possible Student Project

 There are a few very nice ways in which this work could be continued.
 A student interested in working on this topic for a thesis should [contact me](https://mircealungu.github.io/#contact).
+Database dumps for many of the StackExchange websites are available at [archive.org](https://archive.org/details/stackexchange)